 2 – You can make money, but you have to be patient and determined.

 3 – It’s hard to get your money but becomes easier when as you learn about the platform and cryptocurrency.

 4 – There are corruption and issues, but there’s also development ongoing to mitigate these issues.

 5 – It’s better to start your own blog or website than blog on Steemit if you’re just starting out.

-6 – An already established blogger on WordPress can benefit by joining Steemit and using the Steempress plugin.
+6 – An already established blogger on WordPress can benefit from joining Steemit and using the Steempress plugin.

 7 – You will learn a lot about the blockchain and cryptocurrencies just by being on the platform.